-- The financial statements and notes, as set out on pages 6 to 22, are in accordance with the Corporations Act 2001 1. and: - comply with Australian Accounting Standards Simplified Disclosures; and a. - give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on b. that date of the Company. - In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and 2. when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 6 to 23, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards Simplified Disclosures; and - b. give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Company. - 2.
+In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.